Sage

 To test the tools:

-# Test the sage-opinion tool OPENAI_API_KEY=your_openai_key GEMINI_API_KEY=your_gemini_key node test/run-test.js # Test the sage-review tool OPENAI_API_KEY=your_openai_key GEMINI_API_KEY=your_gemini_key node test/test-expert.js # Test the sage-plan tool OPENAI_API_KEY=your_openai_key GEMINI_API_KEY=your_gemini_key node test/run-sage-plan.js # Test the model selection logic specifically OPENAI_API_KEY=your_openai_key GEMINI_API_KEY=your_gemini_key node test/test-o3.js
+# Test the sage-opinion tool OPENAI_API_KEY=your_openai_key GEMINI_API_KEY=your_gemini_key node test/run-test.js # Test the sage-review tool OPENAI_API_KEY=your_openai_key GEMINI_API_KEY=your_gemini_key node test/test-expert.js # Test debate mode OPENAI_API_KEY=your_openai_key GEMINI_API_KEY=your_gemini_key ANTHROPIC_API_KEY=your_anthropic_key node test/run-sage-opinion-debate.js

-Note: The sage-plan test may take 5-15 minutes to run as it orchestrates a multi-model debate.
+Note: Tests using debate mode may take 2-5 minutes to run as they orchestrate multi-model interactions.

 src/index.ts